My Clinical Background

 I completed Pre-and Post-Doctoral Internships at Strong Memorial Hospital/University of Rochester, NY.

 I have a bachelor’s degree in Psychology and Deaf Studies from CA State University, Northridge.

 I am hard of hearing and use hearing aids.
 With hearing aids, I can hear very well and test out with a ‘mild’ hearing loss.

-I draw from over 21 years of experience in a variety of clinical settings, including: inpatient psychiatric hospital units, community-based inpatient and outpatient clinics for the treatment of addictions (specifically alcoholism and eating disorders), severe mental illness, and personality disorders, school counseling centers and in mobile crisis and emergency services for hearing, hard of hearing, and deaf individuals, and in private practice.
+I draw from over two decades of experience in a variety of clinical settings, including: inpatient psychiatric hospital units, community-based inpatient and outpatient clinics for the treatment of addictions (specifically alcoholism and eating disorders), severe mental illness, and personality disorders, school counseling centers and in mobile crisis and emergency services for hearing, hard of hearing, and deaf individuals, and in private practice.